Timothy C. Hain, MD, Chicago IL.• Page last modified: April 3, 2023

 It would seem likely to us that tests of high sensory reactivity, or inability to block out unwanted distractors, would be a reasonable method of screening for Migraine.
 Perhaps there is room for more research ?

 The best strategy seems to be adjust the intensity of treatment to the severity of ones migraine condition (stratified care).
 It doesn't work as well to start cautiously, and then escalate if the first treatment doesn't work (Lipton et al, 2000).
 There are (at least) 6 different ways to manage Migraine.
 In all instances, it is best to keep a "log" of headaches, such as a diary, in order to determine whether or not a particular treatment is effective.
-In our neurology practice in Chicago, we use this form.
 It often works very well to simply print out a calendar on a page, and using a "traffic light" color scheme (green=good, red=bad), indicate days that one has symptoms.

 1. Avoid trigger factors: